MumflrFumperdink/olcPGEMac/README.md

 # olc::PGE 2.0 for Mac

-The [PixelGameEngine 2.0](https://github.com/OneLoneCoder/olcPixelGameEngine), by [OneLoneCoder](https://onelonecoder.com/), has finally been fully ported to Mac in only the header file!
+The [PixelGameEngine 2.0](https://github.com/OneLoneCoder/olcPixelGameEngine), by [OneLoneCoder](https://onelonecoder.com/), has finally been fully ported to Mac in only the header file! __Make sure that your mac is at least on macOS 10.15__.
 The dependency that you must have is:

   - libpng (May be installed with [brew](https://brew.sh/), use the command ```brew install libpng```)